Breast cancerMammograms; Mastectomy

 - Progesterone receptor-positive (PR-positive or PR+) means that progesterone stimulates the growth of the cancer cells.

 - Breast cancer is considered hormone receptor-positive if the cells have receptors for one or both of these hormones.
-About 75% of all breast cancers are estrogen receptor-positive.
-Most breast cancers that are ER+ are also PR+.
+About 75% of all newly diagnosed breast cancers are ER+, PR+, or both.

 - Breast cancer is considered hormone receptor-negative if the cells lack these receptors.
 About 25% of breast cancers are hormone receptor-negative.